osscameroon/net-social-auth/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "Feature Request"
-about: Suggest an idea for this project
+about: "Suggest an idea for this project"
-title: "✨"
+title: "[Feature] - "
-labels: enhancement ✨
+labels: enhancement
-assignees: candoumbe
+assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
+### Feature Description

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the proposed feature.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+### User Story

+Describe the story behind this feature from the user's perspective:
+- **As a** [type of user],
+- **I want** [some goal or feature],
+- **So that** [some benefit].

+### Motivation

+Explain why this feature is needed, the problem it solves, or the value it adds to the project.

+### Proposed Implementation

+If you have ideas for how to implement this feature, please describe them here.
+If not, highlight that you are open to discussions and suggestions.

+### Alternatives Considered

+Describe any alternative features or workflows you have considered, and why you think this feature is the best option.

+### Additional Context

-Add any other context or screenshots about the feature request here.
+Add any other context, screenshots, or details about the feature request here.